Hydrogen thioperoxide: Properties

 Hydrogen thioperoxide molecules have a gauche conformation.
-They are unsymmetrical, but have a low barrier to convert from left-hand to right-hand forms, so that the molecule can tunnel between the forms.
+They are asymmetrical, but have a low barrier to convert from left-hand to right-hand forms, so that the molecule can tunnel between the forms.

 The measurements of the bond-lengths in hydrogen thioperoxide are H–S 1.3420 Å, S–O 1.6616 Å, O–H 0.9606 Å. The bond angles are H–S–O 98.57°, S–O–H 107.19°.
 The H–S and O–H bonds are twisted at 90.41°.

+The half-life of hydrogen thioperoxide in water is 40 minutes, much longer than the expected half-life of less than seconds for a sulfenic acid.

 Reactions

 Two molecules of hydrogen thioperoxide can undergo cyclocondensation to form sulfinothioic acid HS(=O)SH and water.

 Hydrosulfide HS− can react with HSOH to yield disulfane HSSH.